krystal-framework/krystal.framework/src/Krystal/Seo/GOOGLE-SITEMAP.md

 Google-specific Sitemap generators
 ==========

-This document covers usage of specific Google Sitemap implementations
+This document explains how to use specific implementations of Google Sitemaps.

-## Image sitemap
+### Image sitemap

 Google provides a special type of Sitemap for better image indexing.
 You can learn more about it [here](https://support.google.com/webmasters/answer/178636?hl=en&ref_topic=4581190).